Mailpoet Sender Settings

 Can I request that the network settings for the Mailpoet (Wysija) plugin be adjusted to allow individual sites to set the "from" email address?
 I believe it's a backend setting based on this thread: http://wordpress.org/support/topic/sender-email-not-editable-on-multisite

-#2 Updated by Keith Miyake about 5 years ago
+#2 Updated by Keith Miyake over 5 years ago

 - File Settings_‹_Committee_on_Globalization_and_Social_Change_—_WordPress.png Settings_‹_Committee_on_Globalization_and_Social_Change_—_WordPress.png added